 - 60% of job seekers say they would not apply to a company with a one-star rating

-Great HR doesn't stop at recruitment and hiring.
+The job of a great HR department doesn't stop at recruitment and hiring.
 And if you're one of the 80% of business leaders who acknowledge employer branding has a significant impact on your ability to hire—you need to be good at firing, too.

 Whether this is your first time writing a termination letter (lucky you!) or your five-hundredth, you need to nail it.

 So what are the core elements every termination letter should include?
-The answer to that depends on your reasons.
+The answer to that depends on your reasons for firing.

 According to research from CareerBuilder, these are some of the top reasons for termination:

 - 22% of employers have fired a worker for calling in sick with a fake excuse

 - 24% of employers have fired someone for using the Internet for non-work related activity

 - 41% of employers have fired an employee for being late